 - Plan Ahead: Take a few minutes each week to plan your meals and create a shopping list.
 This helps avoid impulse buys and ensures you only purchase what you need - Buy in Bulk: Consider buying staple items such as rice, beans, oats, and pasta in bulk.
 These items are often cheaper when purchased in larger quantities and provide long-lasting pantry staples. - Seasonal and Local Produce: Look for seasonal fruits and vegetables, as they tend to be more affordable, nutrient dense, and flavorful.
-If possible, explore local farmers' markets or community-supported agriculture (CSA) programs for budget-friendly fresh produce. - Frozen and Canned Options: Frozen and canned fruits and vegetables can be more affordable and still offer nutritional value.
-Choose options without added sugars or sodium, and prioritize vegetables with minimal processing. - Affordable Protein Sources: Incorporate budget-friendly protein sources such as eggs, canned tuna, canned beans, lentils, and tofu into your meals.
+If possible, explore local farmers' markets or community-supported agriculture (CSA) programs for budgetfriendly fresh produce. - Frozen and Canned Options: Frozen and canned fruits and vegetables can be more affordable and still offer nutritional value.
+Choose options without added sugars or sodium, and prioritize vegetables with minimal processing. - Affordable Protein Sources: Consider buying your protein in bulk to get the most meat for your buck.
+Many regenerative ranchers sell animal shares, which can be a great option to get nutrient dense meat for a lower price point than at the store.
+Some US based ranches we like are: Markegard Family Grass-Fed, Aldersprings Ranch Grassfed Organic Beef, Perennial Pastures Ranch, White Oaks Pasture, and Force of Nature Meats.
+For those who do not consume animal-based protein, be sure to consider the farming practices of the ingredients of plant-based protein sources.